wcfrobert/ezbolt/README.md

 - [License](#license)

 ## Introduction

 EZbolt is a Python program that calculates bolt forces in a bolt group subject to shear and in-plane torsion.
 It does so using both the Elastic Method and the Instant Center of Rotation (ICR) method as outlined in the AISC steel construction manual.
 The iterative algorithm for locating the center of rotation is explained in this paper by Donald Brandt: [Rapid Determination of Ultimate Strength of Eccentrically Loaded Bolt Groups.](https://www.aisc.org/Rapid-Determination-of-Ultimate-Strength-of-Eccentrically-Loaded-Bolt-Groups).
 Unlike the ICR coefficient tables in the steel construction manual which is provided in 15 degree increments, EZbolt can handle **any bolt arrangements, any load orientation, and any eccentricity**.

-> [!NOTE]
->
-> This package is meant for <u>personal and educational use only</u>.

 ## Tabulated Cu Coefficients

-For engineers not as familiar with python, I've pre-computed over 90,000 common bolt configurations and tabulated the results for easy lookup.
-You will find the relevant files in the `Cu Coefficient Table` folder.
+Don't have python experience?
+No worries.
+I've pre-computed 90,000 common bolt configurations and tabulated the results.
 Need to find some Cu coefficient?
-Just copy the coefficient table and do some VLOOKUP in Excel.
+Just copy the Cu coefficient csv into your spreadsheet and do some VLOOKUP in Excel.
 No solvers needed!

 * `Cu Coefficient.csv`
   * **columns**: column of bolts